 - Figure out what parts you have/want first.
 Aesthetics are important, but before you get to that, you’ll want to know what motherboard, graphics card, and cooler you’ll be using, plus how many drives you’ll want to install.
 This will dictate the size and shape of the cases you should be considering.

 - You probably don’t need a huge tower.
-Multi-card setups seem to be on the wane, storage is always getting denser (plus with M.2, SSDs are physically smaller than ever), and coolers are getting more efficient.
+Multi-card setups seem to be on the wane, storage is always getting denser (plus with an M.2 SSD, your SSD is physically smaller than ever), and coolers are getting more efficient.
 So unless you are building a component-packed workstation or you just like the looks and upgradability of a full-sized tower, something smaller will probably serve you well.

 - Tiny cases are tougher to build in.
 This is especially important if you’re a novice builder, but even veterans can find it tough to fit components in a small Mini-ITX chassis.
 There’s no doubt that compact builds with powerful parts are impressive and space-saving.
 But remember to set aside extra time and patience—and double-check those key component dimensions—before attempting to build a tiny PC.

 - Choose a chassis that you like to look at.
 Unless you don’t care about aesthetics at all and are going to be shove your new system far under your desk, your case is likely to spend lots of time in your peripheral vision.
 Don’t forget to check airflow and that your parts will fit.
 But after that, find something that appeals to you visually, whether that be a glass-enclosed rainbow of RGB LEDs, or a simple black box with smooth lines and lots of top-mounted USB ports.
 There are tons of case options out there.
 You should take the time to find one that appeals to you visually.

 Best XL/EATX Cases